melezhik/swat/README2.md

 Swat makes request to a given http resourses with a given http methods and then validates response.
 Swat does this with the help so called _check lists_ defined at http method files.

 Check list is just a list of strings a response should match.
-It might be plain string or regular expressions:
+It might be plain strings or regular expressions:

     echo 200 OK > foo/get.txt
     echo 'Hello I am foo' >> foo/get.txt